NicolasAngleraud/SuperWikt-fr/README.md

 - **ex_data.tsv**: TSV file containing the tokenized examples and the ranks of the target words for each sense.

+- **fr_dbnary_ontolex_20240501.ttl.bz2**: Archive containig the Wiktionary dump file in ttl format (RDF file).
+This one is contains the dump from May 1, 2024.

 There are two main typical pipelines: